Casey Costello: Associate health

 On 11 July 2024, Costello was rebuked by the Chief Ombudsman Judge Peter Boshier and ordered to apologise to public broadcaster RNZ and University of Otago public health professor Janet Hoek for failing to provide them with Official Information Act (OIA) information about the Government's tobacco and vaping policies.
 Boshier said withholding the information was "unreasonable and contrary to law".

 On 18 July, Casey Costello slashed the excise rate on heated tobacco products (HTPs) by 50 percent as part of a trial to reduce smoking rates.
 The Ministry of Health expressed disagreement, stating "there is no evidence to support HTPs use as a quit smoking tool".

 On 19 September 2024, Costello was reprimanded again by the Chief Ombudsman Boshier for her handling of a mystery document containing tobacco-industry friendly ideas, which she passed to health officials to develop policy.
 On 3 October, Costello released five documents which constituted her "independent advice" on heated tobacco products.
 These documents did not support her premise that HTPs were an alternative to smoking.

 On 21 October 2024, Costello announced that ambulance provider Hato Hone St John would receive an additional NZ$21 million in government funding.
 On 24 October, the Ministry of Health apologised to Costello after failing to inform her that one of its officials advising her on tobacco reform was the sister-in-law of Labour's health spokesperson Ayesha Verrall, which constituted a conflict of interest.
 NZ First leader Winston Peters and Prime Minister Christopher Luxon criticised the Health Ministry for not following its protocols.

+As Associate Health Minister, Costello sponsored legislation in mid-December 2024 repealing the previous Labour Government's Therapeutic Products Act 2023, which would have increased regulatory oversight over therapeutic and medical products from 2026.

 In mid April 2025, Radio New Zealand reported that Costello had directed Health New Zealand in late March 2025 to use "clear language" in its communications about health issues.
 Costello had stated: "Recent documents that have reached my office from the Ministry of Health have referred to women as 'pregnant people', 'people with a cervix' or 'individuals capable of childbearin' [sic].
 Only women and people of the female sex can get pregnant and birth a child no matter how they identify."
 Costello's directive was criticised by Victoria University of Wellington senior lecturer George Parker and The Spinoff editor Madeleine Chapman for rolling back the use of "inclusive language" in official health communications.